Clemson-CPSC-3600/beginner-simple-simple-network-management-protocol-template/README.md

 57 41 4E 20 4C 69 6E 6B 31  # Confirmed: "WAN Link1"
 ```

+---

-# 4. Handling Large Messages with Buffering
+# 5. Handling Large Messages with Buffering

+## The Buffering Problem

 One of the key challenges in network programming is handling messages that are too large to be received in a single `recv()` call.
 The socket's receive buffer has a limited size, and the operating system may deliver data in chunks smaller than the complete message.

-## The Buffering Problem

-Consider a GetBulk response containing information for 50 network interfaces.
-This response might be 5KB or larger.
-When you call `sock.recv(4096)`, you might only receive the first 1KB of data.
+Consider a GetResponse containing information for multiple OIDs with large string values.
+This response might exceed the socket buffer size.
+When you call `sock.recv(4096)`, you might only receive part of the data.
 Your recv() calls might return data like this:

 ```
 recv(4096) → 1460 bytes (partial message!)